-Currently, I am third-year PhD student and a member of the European Research Council funded Men, Women and Care project, which examines the establishment of formal and informal structures of care after the First World War.
+I am currently completing my PhD thesis, and am a member of the European Research Council funded Men, Women and Care project, which examines the establishment of formal and informal structures of care after the First World War.

-Under review: '"An uglier duckling than before’: reclaiming agency and visibility amongst facially-wounded ex-servicemen in Britain after the First World War", European Journal of Disability Research,
+‘An uglier duckling than before’: Reclaiming agency and visibility amongst facially-wounded ex-servicemen in Britain after the First Word War’, Alter European Journal of Disability Research, 13 (2019), 308-22.

 My PhD thesis explores the experiences of facially and psychologically-wounded veterans in interwar Britain.
-It considers issues of agency and visibility, analysing power structures and the necogiation of gender 'norms' and stigma within different sites of care, including the state, instituions and the domestic space.
+It considers issues of agency and visibility, analysing power structures and the necogiation of gender norms and stigma within varying sites of care, including the state, instituions and domestic spaces.